BeyondTheClouds/enoslib/docs/index.rst

 More pragmatically, with the EnOSlib, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
-Is saves time and energy.
+It saves time and energy.

 .. hint ::